 - desertion (where one person has deserted the other for 2 years or more without explanation)

-- 5 years' separation (without consent)
+- 5 years' separation (without this agreement)

-No Fault Divorce first came onto the political agenda back in 2015, when Conservative MP Richard Bacon presented the House of Commons with the No Fault Divorce Bill.
-Since then, campaigners have been pushing for UK divorce law to be overhauled, so that couples can be granted a divorce purely on the basis that their marriage has irretrievably broken down, without the need to lay blame on one person.
+No fault divorce first came onto the political agenda back in 2015, when Conservative MP Richard Bacon presented the House of Commons with the No Fault Divorce Bill.
+Since then, campaigners have been pushing for UK divorce law to be overhauled, so that couples can be granted a divorce purely on the basis that their marriage has irretrievably broken down without the need to lay blame on one person.

 On one side of the debate was the argument that the fault-based system can make a previously amicable split quickly turn sour, raising tensions under already stressful circumstances.
 Some felt that this could damage relations between the couple beyond repair, which has been highlighted as a particularly serious issue where children are involved.

 On the other side of the debate, some felt that making the divorce process simpler could be damaging to the sanctity of marriage.
-There is a worry that if divorce is quicker and easier, couples may opt for this as an easy option without first trying to save their marriage.
+There was a worry that if divorce is quicker and easier, couples may opt for this as an easy option without first trying to save their marriage.